kkt-ee/TFDWT/paper.md

 \boldsymbol{x}	=\text{{IDWT}}\big(\boldsymbol{q}\big):=\boldsymbol{S}(\boldsymbol{S}\left[\boldsymbol{A}(\boldsymbol{A}\boldsymbol{x}_{021}^{T})_{021}^{T}\right]_{021}^{T})_{021}^{T}\text{\hspace{0.2cm}—Synthesis}
 $$

 where, $\boldsymbol{A}$ and $\boldsymbol{S}$ are the same analysis and synthesis matrices defined for one-dimensional wavelet system. \autoref{fig:subdband2d} shows an $N\times N$ image and its four localized spatial-frequency subbands after DWT.
 Here, the low-frequency band is LL, and the other three are high-frequency subbands representing horizontal, vertical and diagonal features. \autoref{fig:2BPRFB-2} illustrates a separable 2D DWT perfect reconstruction filter bank.
 The 2D layers operate on batched, multichannel tensors of shape $(\text{{batch, height, width, channels}})$, where each image is of shape height and width. \autoref{fig:2DDWTlayer} illustrates input, output and perfect reconstruction by DWT 2D and IDWT 2D layers.
-The Multiresolution Encoder-Decoder Convolutional Neural Network in [@tarafdar2025multiresolution] uses these layers.
+The Multiresolution Encoder-Decoder Convolutional Neural Network in [@tarafdar2025multiresolution] uses these forward and inverse transform layers.

 ![Natural domain (left) and spatial-frequency tiling (right) after a DWT 2D.\label{fig:subdband2d}](figs/SpatialFrequencyTilingLv1.jpg){ width=70% }